 Notes on the Gerome Noble letter

 This letter is a very significant contribution because please note, first of all, the date.
-This was written soon after the deportation of the Acadians and it shows the tenaceous hold of this area that the British had; the British were still strongly attached to this fort.
+This was written soon after the deportation of the Acadians and it shows the tenacious hold of this area that the British had; the British were still strongly attached to this fort.
 It is also significant that the letter was smuggled out of the fort and this is important because it is clearly an unedited letter.

 But more importantly, it shows how important the Irish connections were and that the Irish came and served at the fort prior to settling in the area in the early 1760s.
 Families such as the Barnhills, McGowans, Patton and Campbells came into the area.
 For example, Mark Patton was a merchant who served at the fort and Peter Campbell married Mark Patton’s daughter.
 By the way, Mark Patton was a signatory to a letter to George Washington requesting assistance during the war of independence (there was a lot going on at that time! – editor).

 Robert McGowan was involved in the Eddy Rebellion and Peter Campbell was on the Siege Committee for John Allen and Jonathan Eddy during the Eddy Rebellion.
-His position suggests a military backround and knowledge of Fort Cumberland.
+His position suggests a military background and knowledge of Fort Cumberland.

 And to bring this a bit closer to home in Sackville, please note that Patton’s Point past Lilas Fawcett Park at the Pond Shore Road, is named after the son of Mark Patton.